User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 - Personalized milestones — Celebrating user-specific achievements (“You’ve completed 100 tasks!”)

-- Discounts and perks — Loyalty rewards for consistent engagement, common in e-commerce
+- Loyalty perks — Rewards for consistent engagement, common in e-commerce and subscription products

-The key is that rewards must feel earned and relevant.
-Generic gamification that doesn’t connect to the user’s actual goals will feel hollow.
+The key: rewards must feel earned and relevant.
+Generic gamification that doesn’t connect to the user’s actual goals feels hollow and can backfire.

 5. Build a Customer Feedback Loop Into the Product